devleaks/followthegreens/docs/index.md

 take your time to get to the runway, you can stick with Release 1.

-But if you want to maximise your air time, never loose time in those unnecessary long runs around the airport, if you’d rather taxi at just below vr speed, give Release 2 a try.
+But if you want to maximise your air time, never loose time in those unnecessary long runs around the airport, if you’d rather taxi at just below _v~r~_ speed, give Release 2 a try.
 And monitor your brakes temperature.